- This event has passed.

 Young people need to give their views

-One of the roles of Healthwatch is getting views from the seldom heard and hard-to-reach and the one group that sums this up is Croydon’s youth.
+One of the roles of Healthwatch is to get views from the seldom heard and hard-to-reach and the one group that sums this up is Croydon’s youth.
 You may not be aware that Croydon has the largest under 15 population of all London boroughs with 22% of the population.
 This means 84,000 people who rarely get to have their say on services.

 The reasons for this are not unusual.
 Firstly, most are in schools or family settings where it is difficult for us to access, compared with individual living independently.
 Secondly, since we tend to focus on conditions, and since most are lucky in good health, we don’t tend to come across them.
 Although mental health in children and young is now becoming a bigger priority, as it services for those with learning disabilities.